MC Ren: Collaborations: 1987–present

-In 1988, Patterson contributed to Eazy-Duz-It.
+Outside of N.W.A, Patterson contributed to several albums released on Ruthless Records.
+In 1988, he contributed to Eazy-Duz-It.
 Although officially released as a solo album by Eazy-E, numerous artists contributed.
-Patterson; the only guest rapper on the album, features raps of his own on almost half of the album.
-The album was produced by Dr. Dre and DJ Yella, while Patterson, Ice Cube and The D.O.C. wrote the lyrics.
+Patterson, the only guest rapper on the album, features raps of his own on almost half of the album.
+Eazy-Duz-It was produced by Dr. Dre and DJ Yella, while Patterson, Ice Cube and The D.O.C. wrote the lyrics.
+Patterson contributed vocals to albums by several artists on Ruthless during this period, including J. J. Fad's Supersonic (1988), The D.O.C.'s No One Can Do It Better (1989) and Above the Law's Livin' Like Hustlers (1990).

-In 1990, Patterson produced the debut album for his protege group CPO, titled To Hell and Black.
+In 1990, Patterson produced the only album for his protege group CPO, titled To Hell and Black.
 The group consisted of CPO Boss Hogg, DJ Train, and Young D. After the release of their debut album, the group dissolved.
 CPO Boss Hogg went to have a solo career, featuring on high-profile albums of N.W.A, Dr. Dre and Tupac, while DJ Train stayed with Patterson.

 In 1993, Patterson introduced a new group called The Whole Click.
 The group featured Patterson's longtime collaborator Bigg Rocc, Grinch, Bone and Patterson's brother, Juvenile.
 The group first appeared on Patterson's debut album Shock of the Hour.
 The collective later split up.
 Bigg Rocc continued to collaborate with Patterson, featuring him on all his solo albums.

 In 2000, he appeared on the song "Hello", which featured Dr. Dre and Ice Cube on Ice Cube's War & Peace Vol. 2 (The Peace Disc) album.
-He joined the Up In Smoke Tour that same year to rap his verse on the track.
+He joined the Up in Smoke Tour that same year to rap his verse on the track.
 He also appeared on the posse cut "Some L.A.
 Niggaz" from Dr. Dre's 2001 album.

 Patterson's recent work has appeared on some more politically oriented projects with Public Enemy, specifically Paris's album Hard Truth Soldiers Vol. 1 as well as on Public Enemy's album Rebirth of a Nation.
 Paris stated in an interview with rapstation.com that: "MC Ren is retired and won't be doing a full-length album as far as I know.
 I get at him for verses, that's about it."

 In April 2016, Patterson reunited with the former members of N.W.A at Coachella.